-My version of Cheeseburger Pie starts with browned ground beef, seasoned with salt and pepper and further flavored with minced garlic, Worcestershire sauce, and — in keeping with the cheeseburger theme — a touch of ketchup and mustard.
+- My version of Cheeseburger Pie starts with seasoned browned ground beef, further flavored with minced garlic, Worcestershire sauce, and — in keeping with the cheeseburger theme — a touch of ketchup and mustard.

-If you’ve never made this type of recipe, it might seem a little strange to pour a runny batter all over a foundation of beef and cheese.
-But trust me…it all turns out quite tasty in the end. 😉
+(If you’ve never made this type of recipe, it might seem a little strange to pour a runny batter all over a foundation of beef and cheese.
+But trust me…it all turns out quite tasty in the end.)

-Once assembled, the dish goes into the oven, where it bakes until the topping is golden and puffy.
+- Once assembled, the dish goes into the oven, where you bake it until the topping is golden and puffy.
 But don’t be surprised when the impressive dome deflates once the Cheeseburger Pie comes out of the oven, because that just means it’s time to slice it up and dig in!

 Cheeseburger Pie is a hit with picky kids, and adults happen to love it, too.
 It’s simple, with flavors that are familiar in a slightly different form.
 It’s a quick and easy-to-assemble dinner for those busy weeknights.
 And it’s easy to dress up or dress down!
 A few ideas…

 - sautee diced onions and/or bell peppers before adding the ground beef;

 - mix cooked, diced bacon into the ground beef (for a bacon cheeseburger twist!);